dplocki/podcast-downloader/README.md

 | `download_from_monday` | New episodes appear in Monday.
 The script will download all episodes since last Tuesday (including it) |
 | `download_from_Fri`    | New episodes appear in Friday.
 The script will download all episodes since last Saturday (including it) |
 | `download_from_12`     | New episodes appear each 12th of month.
 The script will download all episodes since 13 month before |

+## Download files from gaps

+The script recognizes the stream of downloaded files (based on the feed).
+By default, the last downloaded file (according to the feed) marks the start of downloading.
+In case of gaps, situations where there are missing files before the last downloaded one, the script will ignore them by default.
+However, there is a possibility to change this behavior to download all missing files between already downloaded ones.
+To enable this, you need to set the `fill_up_gaps` value to **true**.
+It's important to note that the script will not download files before the first one (according to the feed).

+Default value: `false`.

 ## The analyze of the RSS feed